-The Teach Well Toolkit tackles staff Burnout, reduces workload, improves wellbeing and frees up time and energy for your teachers to focus on teaching and learning.
+The Teach Well Alliance tackles staff Burnout, reduces workload, improves staff mental health and wellbeing, and frees up time and energy for your teachers to focus on teaching and learning.

 Reduce spending on supply teachers for teachers absent through stress.
 Improve retention.
-Have fewer vacancies.
+Reduce vacancies.
 Increase applications.

-Our programme now includes the DfE Workload Toolkit.
-We create a customised action plan for you, selecting strategies that will reduce workload for teachers in your school.
+We create a customised action plan for you, selecting strategies that will reduce workload for teachers in your school or college.